 “Pain is inevitable, suffering is optional”

-To be successful at any endeavor requires taking risks and experiencing the attendant anxiety.
-If you are not willing to deal with it then it is probably not worth taking the risk.
-You have heard the overused saying, “If you can’t take the heat then get out of the kitchen.”
-It is actually incredibly accurate phrase.
+To be successful in any endeavor requires taking risks and experiencing the accompanying anxiety.
+If you are not willing to deal with those feelings, then it is probably not worth taking the risk.
+There’s a reason we say, “If you can’t take the heat then get out of the kitchen.”

-One metaphor that hits me is that of a bamboo grove being buffeted by a storm with high winds.
-The grove bends and immediately stands back up when it is calm.
-What about if the wind blows over your garbage can?
-Are you going to go out and stand it back up while the wind is still at a high velocity?
-You will take care of it after the storm has passed.
 It is not helpful for you to fight a sustained battle against something or someone that you cannot solve.
-You will consume your life energies.
-When you are down you are down and I think it is important to be able to be OK with it rather than being hard on yourself.
+When you are down, you are down, and it’s important to be okay with it, rather than being hard on yourself.
 No one is asking you to be happy when your circumstances are bad.
-But you also do not have to pile on yourself and keep beating yourself up.
+But you also do not have to keep beating yourself up.

 The essence of the DOC project is connected and engaged thinking through awareness.
 It is a process of learning how to fail and using your tools to get back up quickly.
 I am like everyone else in wishing that there was end to pain and stress.
 That is not life.
 Life keeps coming at you.
 Let go and live.